 Safari length – this will likely depend on your budget but between three days and a week is a good guide for a first-time safari.
 All the early starts and bumpy 4×4 rides can be exhausting, so consider factoring in a beach break and incorporating some city sightseeing or cultural tours to balance out the game drives.

-Getting around – you’ll get around on safari using 4x4s and light aircrafts.
+Getting around – you’ll get around on safari using 4x4s and light aircraft.
 Taking a private vehicle means you can set your own pace and your guide will tailor the safari to your interests.
 However, small group tours allow you to meet other travellers and cost less because you can share guides and transport.

 What to pack – neutral-coloured clothing works best for safaris, with long sleeves and trousers to protect from bugs and sun.
 Layer up for early mornings and cool evenings around the campfire.
 You’ll also need sunglasses, a hat, suncream and repellent – plus a swimsuit for pool lodges.
 Binoculars and a quality camera will make all the difference to your game drives.
 Remember though, if you’re travelling by light aircraft, most have a soft-shell luggage limit of 15kg, so pack light.